R505: the Flying Cloud

 "Watpo yu askim dispela kwesten?
 Yu kisim bikpela trabol."

-"I dinnae ken we’re gettin’ anywhere," said Abercrombie as they made their way down one of the filth-strewn lanes.
+"I dinnae ken we're gettin' anywhere," Abercrombie grumbled as they made their way down one of the filth-strewn lanes.

 "Perhaps," said Pierre, "but I believe we've attracted attention."
 A band of thugs had emerged from an alley ahead.
 Knives gleamed in meaty brown fists.
 Around them, the crowd was making itself scarce.

-"What is this man doing?" asked Pierre in alarm as the airman began to unfasten his belt.
+"What is this man doing?"
+Pierre asked in alarm.

 "Watch," said Abercrombie knowingly.